TiBeN/ia-mame/README.md

 A copy of Mame 0.161 or more recent must be available and configured on your computer.

-Be sure mame works as expected before trying IaMame, especially be sure that one of the paths on the rompath parameter is writable.
+Be sure your Mame copy works as expected before trying IaMame, especially be sure that one of the paths on the rompath parameter is writable.
 IaMame will store downloaded files on the first writable found.

 The `hash` path parameter is important too because IaMame relies on its content.